Conewago Township History

 Ganoga Bridge named in honor of the camp.

-Girl's Scout Camp Cann-Edi-On now YWCA camp
+Girl's Scout Camp Cann-Edi-On now YWCA Camp-Edi-On

 Bear's Mill (Bair's Mill), Conewago Roller Mill.
 The first mill was built 1788-90 by Martin Shetter.
 The mill was last operated in 1956 by Harry Hykes.
 After a new feed store was built across the street beside the stone miller's house built by Col. Jacob Bear, some renovating and repair was required before the mill was turned into a seasonal haunted house for Halloween.
 Norman Bair, owned Bair's mill in Strinestown, York Co.
 PA.
 His son in law, Harry Hykes, took over the Strinestown mill in the mid 1940's, and it became known as Hykes Mill.
 The stone building still stands and is used seasonally as a haunted house.